 What are mouth ulcers?

-Mouth ulcers, also know as aphthae or canker sores, are usually small, shallow lesions on the lining of the mouth, which exposes sensitive nerve endings.
+Mouth ulcers, also known as aphthae or canker sores, are usually small, shallow lesions on the lining of the mouth, which exposes sensitive nerve endings.
 Mouth ulcers occur inside the mouth, unlike cold sores or fever blisters which appear on the outside.

 Mouth ulcers can be extremely painful, particularly when eating, drinking or talking; anybody who has ever had one understands a tiny mouth ulcer can be a big pain.
 Most people will experience a mouth ulcer at some point in their life either caused by a minor injury or recurring ulcers (aphthous stomatitis).